 Tim Cole and Alberto Giordano

 Riccardo Bavaj is Professor of Modern History, University of St Andrews, UK, and Co-Director of the Institute for Transnational and Spatial History.
-His research focuses on the intellectual and spatial history of twentieth-century Germany.
+His research focuses on the intellectual and spatial history of 20th-century Germany.
 He has co-edited Germany and ‘the West’ and Zivilisatorische Verortungen (with Martina Steber).

 Konrad Lawson is Lecturer in Modern History, University of St Andrews, UK, and Co-Director of the Institute for Transnational and Spatial History.
 His research focuses on modern East Asian history and the aftermaths of Japanese empire.

 Bernhard Struck is Reader of Modern History, University of St Andrews, UK, and Founding Director of the Institute for Transnational and Spatial History.
-His research focuses on continental European History, c.1750 to early twentieth-century, comparative and transnational history.
+His research focuses on continental European History, c.1750 to early 20th-century, comparative and transnational history.
 He has co-edited Shaping the Transnational Sphere (with Davide Rodogno and Jakob Vogel).

 "Doing Spatial History provides a rich, diverse and compelling exploration of sources, spaces and concepts useful for conducting spatially sensitive historical research.
 More than that, it showcases vibrant and accessible conversations across historical disciplines, different periods and an array of places, underlining the enormous potential of the emerging and energetic field of spatial history."